dougeby/IntuneDocs/intune/known-issues.md

 ---

-# Known issues in the Microsoft Intune preview
+# Known issues in the Microsoft Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-Use this topic to learn about any known issues in the Microsoft Intune preview.
+Use this topic to learn about any known issues in the Microsoft Intune.

 If you want to report a bug that is not listed here, [open a support request](https://docs.microsoft.com/intune-classic/troubleshoot/get-support).